RyanteckLTD/RTK-000-003/scratchGPIO/scratchTutorial.md

 ###VNC
 VNC or Virtual Network Computing is an method we can use to be able to run a Virtual Desktop on the Raspberry Pi and use it over the network.
-This is now used commonly in day to day computing for cloud services or remote assitance.
+This is now used commonly in day to day computing for cloud services or remote assistance.

 For this part we will be installing a VNC server allowing your other computer to connect to the Raspberry Pi.

 *NOTE* a VNC server on a Raspberry Pi will not reduce network security unless you allow people manually via a method called Port Forwarding.
-You will also setup a Password that is required to login to the Raspberry Pi.
+You will also set-up a Password that is required to login to the Raspberry Pi.

 First start by installing the tightvnc server using the command: